 According to the U.S. Bureau of Labor Statistics, individuals working in the personal appearance fields, such as aestheticians, must obtain licenses through their state boards of cosmetology to practice (www.bls.gov).
 Licensing requirements vary by states, but many require aestheticians to obtain a high school diploma or its equivalent, complete training programs at state-approved schools and pass state-issued examinations.
 Many states also require that aestheticians renew their licenses throughout their careers.

 An aesthetician must know how to properly evaluate client's skin and then select the proper products - such as lotions, creams and make-up - to beautify and enhance it.
 Aestheticians must also possess strong interpersonal skills to develop rapport with clients and build a steady base of regular customers.
 They need to know how to market products to customers.
 Additionally, aestheticians must keep abreast of industry trends, including the latest products and services, to continually deliver the most effective treatments to their clients.

-The BLS predicted that employment for skin care specialists, also known as aestheticians, would grow by 25% between 2010 and 2020.
-In May 2012, skin care specialists earned an annual median salary of $28,640, the BLS reported.
+The BLS predicted that employment for skin care specialists, also known as aestheticians, would grow by 40% between 2012 and 2022, which is significantly faster than average.
+In May 2013, skin care specialists earned an annual median salary of $28,940, the BLS reported.
 Most aestheticians advance their careers by building solid client bases over many years, which typically leads to higher income levels.
 Experienced aestheticians may also gain advancement opportunities through specialization, opening their own salons, selling beauty products or working for state cosmetology boards.